WilfredAlmeida/LightDAS/README.md

 ### Metaplex DAS
 - Clone the [Metaplex Digital Asset RPC API](https://github.com/metaplex-foundation/digital-asset-rpc-infrastructure) repo
 - You need the `api`, `db`, and `graphite` containers
 - Run `docker compose up`.
-This'll take some time and build and start the containers.
+This'll take some time to build and start the containers.
 Depending on your machine, you can comment out services in the `docker-compose.yaml` if you want them built
 - After the build is successful, you can stop all other containers except the ones mentioned above
 - Then configure and run LightDAS